dfinity/portal/docs/developer-docs/integrations/composite-query/composite-query.md

 ## Code example
-As an example, consider a partitioned key value store, where a single frontend does the following for a put and get call:
+As an example, consider a partitioned key-value store, where a single frontend does the following for a `put` and `get` call:

-Determines the ID of the data partition canister that holds the value with the given key.
+- First, determines the ID of the data partition canister that holds the value with the given key.
-Then, makes a call into the get or put function of that canister and parses the result.
+- Then, makes a call into the `get` or `put` function of that canister and parses the result.

 Below is a simplified example of the frontend code.
 Take note of the line `#[query(composite = true)]` which is used to leverage the new composite query feature: